handbook

 Consequences for Misuse of Technology

-If a school employee sees the device or is told by any other party on the school grounds that the student is using a device in any unauthorized capacity, the school employee will confiscate the device and turn it into the front office, and the parents will be notified by email.
-The parents must come to the school office to retrieve the device; it will not be returned to the student.
-Student drivers may pickup their phone from the office at the end of the day as they are leaving campus.
+Laptop: If a school employee sees a device being used in an unauthorized way, or is informed by another party on school grounds that a student is using a device improperly, the employee will confiscate the device, turn it into the office, and the office will notify parents.
+Parents must then come to the school office to retrieve the device.

 Privacy Policy

-Students and visitors may not video record or audio record any activity or person on campus without permission from the individual(s) being recorded and administration.
-Doing so is considered a serious breach of privacy and will be dealt with accordingly.
+Students and visitors are not permitted to video record or audio record any activity or person on campus without the express permission of the individual(s) being recorded and school administration.
+Unauthorized recording is considered a serious breach of privacy and will be addressed with appropriate disciplinary action.

 Uniforms & Personal Appearance